 Graduate Engineering at Rochester (GEAR)

-GEAR was started in 2008, with the class of 2012 being the first to use their GEAR perks.
-Students who meet the stated criteria (Hajim School major and 3.3 GPA) receive a 50% tuition waiver for their Master's program.
-Undergraduate GEAR students are also able to take and transfer up to 10 credits of graduate work towards their Master's program.
+Students who meet the stated criteria (Hajim School major and 3.3 GPA) receive a 50% tuition waiver for their master's program.
+Undergraduate GEAR students are also able to take and transfer up to 10 credits of graduate work towards their master's program.
 The graduate programs usually take one year (including a summer), but can vary depending on if students choose the research option.

 Applying to Graduate School for GEAR Students